DiedrichsenLab/MultiTaskBattery/docs/overview.rst

 Implemented tasks
 -----------------

 The task that are implemented in the repository are listed in the ``task_table.tsv`` file.
 This is also where new task have to be added and linked to a task class, so the program knows which class to instantiate when creating the task objects.
 Each class has an official name and a short code, which is used in the data files.
+For full description of the tasks, see `ref:tasks_instructions

 .. csv-table:: List of tasks
    :file: task_table_for_docs.csv